visualitypl/docker-workshop/exercises.md

 ### You tasks:

+* Run again app with docker compose and create some posts
+* Then, remove containers `docker-compose down` and run again (you should see no posts)
 * Edit your previous docker compose file
-* Mount postgres volume to host
+* Mount postgres volume to host, eg to /tmp/db_data in this file.
-* Run docker-compose
+* Run again app, add some posts, remove containers and run again (post should be still there)